tna76874/hdhweg-nextcloud/README.md

 Run the playbook to fully set up your server.

 ```
-$ sudo ansible-playbook main.yml
+sudo ansible-playbook main.yml
 ```

-Run the first-time setup to create a nextcloud admin user.
-Replace [adminuser] [password] with something of your choice.
+Now you can login to your Nextcloud-Server: yourdomain.yxz with the credentials in your `vars.yml`.
+Get them by printing the contents to the console.

 ```
-$ sudo nextcloud.manual-install [adminuser] [password]
+cat vars.yml
 ```

-Now you can login to your Nextcloud-Server: nc.yourdomain.yxz

 Further secure your server by switching off password ssh authentication. **Be sure, that you have ssh access with your private key, otherwise you will lock yourself out of your server.**

 ```
-$ sudo ansible-playbook secure.yml
+sudo ansible-playbook secure.yml
 ```

 ### Maintenance